nikomatsakis/pliss-2019/outline.md

 - Not a solved problem =)
     - I’m going to present you the current state of my exploration of this space
     - This is also gleaned from (limited) conversations with other folks

-The start of the story:
+- The start of the story:
     - rustc — too dang slow
     - RFC for incremental compilation
         - kind of a “make-like” system
         - aimed to be something we could incrementally add
+- Key requirement:
+  - be able to *prioritize* requests
+  - e.g., user typed `.`, what is the minimal work we can do to get that result?
 - “Salsa” — a system in rustc
     - High-level idea:
         - Separate out your **inputs** and **things derived from those inputs**